GM-Peugeot setbacks set scene for Dongfeng deal push

 Peugeot, which had said it would beat its target of halving industrial cash consumption to 1.5 billion euros, will give a progress update when it publishes third-quarter revenue next week, a spokesman said, declining further comment.

-Peugeot ended the first half with cash of 7.71 billion euros, excluding listed subsidiary Faurecia (EPED.PA), and is set to consume about 2 billion this year as restructuring costs increase net industrial debt to 4.8 billion.
+Peugeot ended the first half with cash of 7.71 billion euros, excluding listed subsidiary Faurecia, and is set to consume about 2 billion this year as restructuring costs increase net industrial debt to 4.8 billion.

 Together with 2.4 billion in undrawn credit lines, that will leave about 8 billion in available reserves - but the real cushion is closer to 5 billion because Peugeot needs the difference just to operate.